 3) The mapping rule between the External Group Identifier of the device and the MBMS service area has been configured in the oneM2M System to determine whether the group has 3GPP MBMS capability or not.

-GMG relies on 3GPP SCEF to provide: querying functionality to get MBMS service area information; negotiation functionality to confirm the MBMS bearer establishing time window, and transfering functionality to send the group message content to the UE.
+GMG relies on 3GPP SCEF to provide: querying functionality to get MBMS service area information; negotiation functionality to confirm the MBMS bearer establishing time window, and transferring functionality to send the group message content to the UE.

 8.5.2 Feature Gap analysis

 oneM2M uses the 3GPP Release-13 MTC feature for Group Messaging, which involves message delivery using MBMS.
-For that purpose the IN-CSE uses the oneM2M group management feature to define a 3GPP-external group.
+For that purpose, the IN-CSE uses the oneM2M group management feature to define a 3GPP-external group.
 It also uses communications over the Mcn interface to authorize the originator of a group messaging procedure and for allocation of an external temporary group identifier, which is then used in group message delivery within the Underlying Networks.

 A signalling sequence for Group Message delivery is described in the clause 5.5 of 3GPP TS 23.682 [i.5].
 Figure 8.5.2-1 provides the signalling sequence derived from the 3GPP specification with oneM2M terminologies mapping (3GPP TS 23.682 [i.13], figure 5.5.1-1).
 It should be noted that the 3GPP group message delivery feature does not support all the scenarios, since for the UEs not supporting MBMS or for the UEs located in areas where MBMS is not deployed, the 3GPP group message delivery does not apply.